-Chrystal Sloan from Texarkana, AR was the organizer of her city’s participation and success in Bark For Your Park 2012.
+Chrystal Sloan from Texarkana, AR was the organizer of her community's participation and success in Bark for Your Park 2012.
 Here are her tips for success in winning the contest:

 I set up at meeting with our City Manager, Harold Boldt.